The 132nd Wenlock Olympian Games (2018)

 Road Race (7-mile): July 15th

-This race will take place at 11:00 a.m. on the main Wenlock Olympian Games day – Sunday 15th July.
-It will follow the route used in previous years starting and finishing at the Gaskell Field in Much Wenlock.
+This race took place at 11:00 a.m. on the main Wenlock Olympian Games day – Sunday 15th July.
+It followed the route used in previous years starting and finishing at the Gaskell Field in Much Wenlock.
 Prizes to the value of £30, £20 and £10 are awarded to the first, second and third male and female finishers while gold, silver and bronze medals are awarded to the first three finishers in each age category.
-The entry form can be downloaded here: Road Race Entry Form 2018.

 Fencing: July 15th